Phrynocephalus horvathi

 Phrynocephalus horvathi is a small diurnal desert lizard in the family Agamidae.
 It is endemic to the valley of the Aras River and considered Critically Endangered.

 Taxonomy

 The phylogeny within the genus Phrynocephalus is not well understood and has been the subject of recent revisions.
 Following Melnikov et al. (2008), the IUCN considers P. horvathi and P. persicus different species rather than subspecies of P. persicus (for details see Phrynocephalus persicus).
 This usage has been followed here, contrary to the Reptile Database.

 Description

 The neotype, an adult male, measures 48 mm in snout–vent length, and has a 60 mm tail.
 The body is slender and depressed; also the head is depressed.
-There is a crest, consisting of a row of nine thorn-like scales, along the middle line of neck.
+There is a crest, consisting of a row of nine thornlike scales, along the middle line of neck.

 Distribution and habitat

 P. horvathi occurs in several isolated populations the valley of the Aras River in Armenia, Azerbaijan, and Turkey, at elevations of up to 500 m.
 Like P. persicus, this species prefers vegetation patches on loose sandy soils in semi-deserts, but can also be found on traditional arable land.